Sector-F-Labs/ratatoskr/docs/image_downloading.md

 When a message contains multiple photo sizes (Telegram provides multiple resolutions), Ratatoskr selects the highest quality image based on:
 1. Image dimensions (width × height)
 2. The largest dimension combination is chosen

+## File Path Handling

+All downloaded images are stored with **absolute file paths** in the Kafka message metadata.
+This ensures that consuming applications can reliably access the files regardless of their working directory.
+The `local_path` field in the `ImageInfo` structure will always contain the full system path to the downloaded image file.

 ## Kafka Message Enhancement